-Treating mesothelioma may seem unrelated to eating, but good nutrition will give your body the fuel needed to prepare for and weather cancer treatment.
+Treating mesothelioma may seem unrelated to eating, but good nutrition will give your body the fuel needed to prepare for and handle cancer treatment.

 Mesothelioma patients can experience unique symptoms, making it difficult to eat well.
 A registered dietitian can help you address these challenges with an individualized nutrition plan, which also calledmedical nutrition therapy or MNT.

 Free Mesothelioma Nutrition Guide